 Different drugs, even within the same class of drugs, differ in terms of their half-lives as well as their range of effect-with medicine this would be called the therapeutic range.
 In other words, one drug might stop having an effect at the first half-life while another may still have an effect at the third half-life.
 For example, there is a big difference between "short-" and "long-" acting barbiturates and benzodiazepines.
-Urine tests can detect short-acting pentobarbital for 24 hours and long-acting phenobarbital for 3 weeks, although both are barbiturates; short-acting benzodiazepines (e.g., lorazepam) might be detectable in urine for 3 days, while long-acting benzodiazepines (e.g., 2017).
+Urine tests can detect short-acting pentobarbital for 24 hours and long-acting phenobarbital for 3 weeks, although both are barbiturates; short-acting benzodiazepines (e.g., lorazepam) might be detectable in urine for 3 days, while long-acting benzodiazepines (e.g., diazepam) might be detected for 30 days (Moeller et al., 2017).